jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_classes.rst

         @staticmethod
         def method_01(): return None

-  the test passes because I can use the :ref:`staticmethod decorator<what is the staticmethod decorator?>` if I do not want to add ``self`` to the :ref:`method definition<how to make a function>` when it does not use anything in the :ref:`class<everything is an object>`.
+  the test passes because I can use the :ref:`staticmethod decorator<what is the staticmethod decorator?>` if I do not want to add ``self`` to the :ref:`method definition<how to make a function>` whenit does not use anything that belongs to the :ref:`class<everything is an object>`.

   Both :ref:`methods<what is a method?>` look the same.
 The difference is in how I :ref:`call<how to call a function>` them ``AClass.method_00()`` vs ``AClass().method_01()``.